-The one-way bike trips are approximately 17 miles between Traverse City and Suttons Bay on the Leelanau Trail and 9.5 miles point to point from Glen Arbor to Empire.
-The Bike-n-Ride buses allow for 11 bikes to be transported — at no cost.
-The bus fare is just $3.00 per-person (bikes ride free!) and 50% off for students, seniors, veterans, persons with disibilities, and active military.
+The one-way bike trips are approximately 17 miles between Traverse City and Suttons Bay on the Leelanau Trail.
+The Bike-n-Ride buses allow for 11 bikes to be transported — at no extra cost.
+The regular bus fare is just $3.00 per person (bikes ride free!) and 50% off for students, seniors, veterans, persons with disibilities, and active military.
 This can either be paid with cash, mobile payment (Journey), or with a BATA FlashFare card.
 Debit/credit cards are not accepted on the bus but can be used in the transfer centers.

 NOTE: Bike-n-Ride is not an express service; the bus will make regular Loop stops.
-This is a first-come, first-served program, so arriving early for pick-up is advised.
+This is a first-come, first-served program, so arriving early for a pick-up is recommended.

 One-way fares (bikes ride free):

 - Credit card/debit card not accepted on buses, please purchase passes in the transfer center!

-Biking TART's Leelanau Trail between Traverse City and Suttons Bay and the Sleeping Bear Heritage Trail between Glen Abor and Empire is fun and exhilarating.
-But pedaling both ways can be more than you bargained for if you're not accustomed to biking long distances.
-That's why BATA and local nonprofit TART Trails have partnered to create a bike transportation program, Bike-n-Ride.
+Biking TART's Leelanau Trail between Traverse City and Suttons Bay is fun and exhilarating, but pedaling both ways can be more than you bargained for if you're not accustomed to biking long distances.
+That's why BATA and local nonprofit TART Trails have partnered to create a bike transportation program: Bike-n-Ride.

-The BATA Bike-n-Ride program lets you bike one way and ride the bus back, making for a much more enjoyable experience.
-This summer, bring your friends, family, or go solo on the trail.
+The BATA Bike-n-Ride program lets you bike one way and ride the bus back the other way.
+This summer, bring your friends, family, or go solo on the trails.
 Please note that Bike-n-Ride is not an express route; the bus will make regular stops.

 What you need to know about Bike-n-Ride:

-- Passengers responsible for loading bicycles; drivers will assist
+- Passengers are responsible for loading bicycles; drivers will assist.

 OPTION 2: Bring your bike with you on any BATA bus